Sailor Spolight: Geoff Love - “Why I'm Sailing4Parkinson’s" | Modern Sailing

 We are gearing up for the Sailing4Parkinson’s Regatta for Resilience April 11 & 12, 2026.
 Modern Sailing is an Ambassador for the inaugural event.
 Today, we are excited to open enrollment for our teams, and we’re featuring one of the first members to volunteer his expertise: Modern Sailing Member and Club Sail Skipper Geoff Love.

-Geoff’s decision to step up as a Skipper for one of the Modern Sailing teams is deeply personal.
+Geoff’s decision to step up as a Team Captain for one of the Modern Sailing teams is deeply personal.
 For him, this regatta is more than a race.
 It’s a tribute to his sailing mentor and friends, and the therapeutic power of the sport.
 Scroll down to learn who inspires Geoff's "why."

 At a Glance: Sailing4Parkinson’s Weekend